dustincfox/flashcards/README.md

 4. Add your branch to the remote repository (git push -u origin branchname)
 5. Make your changes in your branch.
 6. Once changes are done, git add and git commit your branch.
+7. Push the latest version of your branch up to it's remote on github (git push -u origin yourbranchname)
-7. Change to the master branch (git checkout master)
+8. Change to the master branch (git checkout master)
-8. Run git merge yourbranchname
-9.
+9. Update the master branch to the latest version in the repo (git pull)
+10. Confirm you are on the master branch (git status)
+11. From the master branch, merge your local copy of master and your local copy of your branch (git merge master yourbranchname)
+12.